novoalab/codonAutocorrelation/README.md

 ## How to run the software: step by step

 ### STEP 1: Download genome CDS fasta sequences
-You can get them, for example, from EMBL CDS database: ftp://ftp.ebi.ac.uk/
+You can download them, for example, from the EMBL CDS database: ftp://ftp.ebi.ac.uk/

 ### STEP 2: Get frequencies of codon pairs